The moment is here: a generalized class of estimators for fuzzy regression discontinuity designs: Monte Carlo simulations

 \subsection{Estimator results}

-In Table \ref{table estimator results normal} below, I report the median bias, median absolute deviation (MAD) and root mean squared error (RMSE) of both the standard estimator $\hat{\tau}_{1,1}$ and the new estimator $\hat{\tau}_{\lambda,1}$.
-Median bias and median absolute deviation are chosen as they are robust to heavy-tailed distributions, and therefore allow for a fairer comparison of the scale and location of the estimator distributions. $\hat{\tau}_{1,1}$ is estimated using the triangular kernel, and $\hat{\tau}_{\lambda,1}$ is estimated using the uniform kernel, which appears to give superior performance to the triangular kernel in simulations.
-As all estimators in the simulations use local polynomial order $p=1$, the subscript on the estimators for this parameter is suppressed.
-For the tuning parameter $\lambda$, I use the function $\Lambda(\psi)$ defined in \eqref{eq lambda}, with $\psi = 1$ and $\psi = 4$, and therefore the three estimators under consideration are $\hat{\tau}_1$, $\hat{\tau}_{\Lambda(1)}$ and $\hat{\tau}_{\Lambda(4)}$.
-For bandwidths, I use both the MSE-optimal bandwidth of \citet{imbens2012optimal} and coverage-optimal bandwidth of \citet{calonico2020optimal} estimated for the triangular kernel, denoted by $IK$ and $CCF$ respectively and indicated via superscripts on the estimators.
-For fairness of comparison, I use the same bandwidths for all estimators.
-Therefore, in each sub-group of 6 columns for median bias, MAD, and RSME, the left two relate to the standard estimator and the right four relate to the new estimator class.
+In Table \ref{table estimation lee normal concise}, I report the median bias, median absolute deviation (MAD), and root mean squared error (RMSE) of both $\hat{\tau}_{1,1}$ and $\hat{\tau}_{\lambda,1}$.
+Median bias and MAD are chosen as they are robust to heavy-tailed distributions. $\hat{\tau}_{1,1}$ is estimated using the triangular kernel, and $\hat{\tau}_{\lambda,1}$ is estimated using the uniform kernel, which appears to give superior performance for this class in simulations.\footnote{$\hat{\tau}_{\lambda,1}$ with triangular kernel still significantly improves on $\hat{\tau}_{1,1}$ in simulations.} As all estimators use local polynomial degree $p=1$, I suppress this subscript.
+For $\lambda$, I use the function $\Lambda(\psi)$ defined in \eqref{eq lambda function}, with $\psi = 1$ and $\psi = 4$, and therefore the three estimators under consideration are $\hat{\tau}_1$, $\hat{\tau}_{\Lambda(1)}$ and $\hat{\tau}_{\Lambda(4)}$.
+I use the MSE-optimal bandwidth of \citet{imbens2012optimal} and coverage-optimal bandwidth of \citet{calonico2020optimal}, denoted by $IK$ and $CCF$ respectively and indicated via superscripts.
+Each estimator is computed with both bandwidths.
+As $\hat{\tau}_{\Lambda(4)}$ gives better performance than $\hat{\tau}_{\Lambda(1)}$ (which itself still significantly improves on $\hat{\tau}_1$), I report only $\hat{\tau}_{\Lambda(4)}$ and $\hat{\tau}_1$ for conciseness in the main text, and present the full six-estimator results in the Online Appendix.